next-actions/pytest-mh/docs/articles/extending/multihost-topologies.rst

 Topology Controller
 ===================

-Pytest-mh allows you to run tests against multiple topologies in one pytest run.
+``pytest-mh`` allows running tests against multiple topologies in one pytest run.
-It is not always possible or desired to provide distinct set of host for each topology, instead the hosts are usually being reused.
+It is not always possible or desired to provide a distinct set of hosts for each topology, instead the hosts are usually being reused.
 However, each topology typically requires different environment setup.
 :class:`~pytest_mh.TopologyController` gives you access to topology setup and